udayavani/Angular2-Routing/README.md

-# Angular 2 Beta Boilerplate
+# Angular 2 Single Page Application.
 ## Description
 This repository acts as a very simple Angular 2 Beta Boilerplate with which you can get started developing Angular 2 immediately.
 It is derived from the official Angular 2 Documentation which can be found [here](https://angular.io/docs/ts/latest/quickstart.html).